"Impeachment" Gale Opposing Viewpoints Online Collection, Gale, 2021.

 Following allegations in a 2019 BuzzFeed article that Trump had instructed his personal attorney, Michael Cohen, to lie to Congress, several Democratic lawmakers again expressed support for impeachment investigations.
 However, many in the House, including Speaker of the House Nancy Pelosi, did not believe that beginning a formal impeachment process was warranted at the time, as there would need to be support from a simple majority of the House of Representatives (including representatives in swing or more conservative districts) to formally impeach the president, and two-thirds of the Republican-led Senate to convict the president.

 This changed on September 24, 2019, when Pelosi announced an impeachment inquiry of Trump, alleging abuse of power.
 A government whistleblower charged that Trump had urged an investigation of political rival Joe Biden and his son Hunter by newly elected Ukrainian president Volodymyr Zelensky, holding back almost $400 million in promised military aid and dangling a meeting at the White House in exchange.
 After the announcement of the inquiry, the White House said it would not cooperate and attempted to block State Department officials and others from testifying.
-Despite these actions, House investigative committees, made up of both Democrats and Republicans, began issuing subpoenas and held closed hearings that featured a series of depositions from various diplomats, ambassadors, and other government officials that continued through October.
+Despite these actions, House investigative committees began issuing subpoenas and held closed hearings that featured a series of depositions from various diplomats, ambassadors, and other government officials that continued through October.
 On October 31, a majority of the US House voted (232-196) on partisan lines to endorse the impeachment inquiry and put rules in place for a public inquiry process.
 On December 18, 2019, the House voted to impeach Trump on two articles of impeachment: abuse of power and obstruction of Congress.
-The Republican-led Senate voted not to hear witnesses or admit documents as evidence, and on February 5, 2020, acquitted him on both articles of impeachment.
+The Republican-led Senate voted not to hear witnesses or admit documents as evidence, and on February 5, 2020, acquitted him on both articles.

 Despite the political deliberations in Washington, historians note that the people do, in fact, play a crucial role in impeachment.
-Any presidential impeachment conviction would almost certainly require congressional members of the president's own party to turn against the president, making approval ratings a useful barometer for judging whether impeachment will backfire.
-According to polling website FiveThirtyEight, public support for impeachment rose and fell between August 2018 and August 2019 between 35 and 45 percent.
-However, the number of those who disapproved outnumbered those who approved until mid-September 2019.
-At that point, those who approved of impeachment surpassed those who disapproved.
-According to a Quinnipiac University poll conducted on October 23, 2019, after several weeks of testimony by career diplomats and others on the questions surrounding Trump's alleged pressure on Ukraine for personal political gain, 55 percent of American voters approved of an impeachment inquiry and 43 percent disapproved, though this was mainly spilt along party lines, with 93 percent of Democrats, 58 percent of independents, and only 10 percent of Republicans approving.
-Opinion polls taken in the days before the Senate vote to acquit the president occurred on February 5, 2020, showed opinion was still spilt along party lines.
+Any presidential impeachment conviction requires congressional members of the president's own party to turn against the president, making approval ratings a useful barometer for judging whether impeachment and conviction will occur.
+According to polling website FiveThirtyEight, public support for Trump's first impeachment rose and fell in the months during the impeachment hearings.
+Opinion polls taken in the days before the Senate vote to acquit the president occurred on February 5, 2020, showed opinion was split along party lines.
 Among Democrats, 84.4 supported impeachment, while only 43.3 percent of independents and 12.6 percent of Republicans did.
-When it came to removing the president, about 48.4 percent of all those surveyed supported removal while 46.9 did not.
+On January 11 and 12, 2021, prior to the second impeachment hearings, a CBS News YouGov poll found 55 percent supported impeachment, however this was again divided on party lines, with 88 percent of Democrats, 54 percent of independents, and 15 percent of Republicans favoring impeachment.

 Based on current and past Gallup polling data, this graphic compares public opinion from 1974 regarding the issue of impeachment and President Richard Nixon, to public opinion as it stood in October 2019 regarding impeachment and President Donald Trump.
 Polling results are broken down by political identification.